 - It seems as if the Camacho container(s) has finally left Honduras.
 What that means is AKA Cigars (AmericanKickAss), a brand of the Poehler family, should finally be arriving in the states.
 In addition, the Camacho Super Limitado is now set to be released on May 7th.

-- Padrón raised prices accross the board on all products today, price increase range from $.40 to $1.
+- Padrón raised prices across the board on all products today, price increase range from $.40 to $1.
 PILOTO Cigars joins a list that include Altadis, General Cigar Co., Oliva Cigar Co. and La Flor Dominicana that have raised price in 2011.

 - Savinelli showed off the bands for its Dos Campeones project, set for release this summer